-There are no historical records of groundwater flooding at the Proposed Development Site which not within an area mapped with potential for groundwater flooding (GSI, 2022).
+There are no historical records of groundwater flooding at the Proposed Development Site or within 2km of the Site and Proposed Development (GSI, 2022).

-There are no identified or recorded karst landforms features (enclosed depressions) identified at the Site or within a 2km radius of the Proposed Development Site (GSI, 2021) and the absence of depressions / groundwater seeps or springs was verified during the site walkover survey.
+There are no identified or recorded karst landforms features (enclosed depressions) identified at the Site or within a 2km radius of the Proposed Development Site (GSI, 2022) and the absence of depressions / groundwater seeps or springs was verified during the site walkover survey.
 Therefore, taking account of the hydrogeological setting of the Site, the potential risk of groundwater flooding is considered low.